Previously insulated from the Covid-19 pandemic, Taiwan now suddenly finds itself engulfed in twin health and political crises.

 The Nikkei quoted a top US diplomat in Taiwan today saying Washington is in no hurry to send vaccines to the island, noting its infection numbers remained comparatively low compared to other virus-hit nations, although the report said talks on the issue are ongoing.

-The state-backed tabloid Global Times has compared Beijing’s “benevolence” in offering to aid Taiwan to the DPP government’s “malevolence” seen in the island’s China-specific mask ban early last year when they were initially scarce in China in the early phases of the pandemic.
+The state-backed tabloid Global Times has compared Beijing’s “benevolence” in offering to aid Taiwan to the DPP government’s “malevolence” seen in the island’s China-specific mask export ban early last year, when they were initially scarce in China in the early phases of the pandemic.

 Beijing sees Taiwan as a renegade province that must be brought back into its fold, by war if necessary.
 If Beijing’s real goal is to drive a wedge between Taiwanese politicians and between central and local governments with its offer of help, the tactic appears to be working.